DeNepo/databases/isolate/week-1/EXERCISES.md

 where UnitPrice != '0.99';
 ```
 </details>
-<details><summary>Show all tracks' name and size in megabytes, of which the size is smaller than 1 megabyte</summary>
+<details><summary>19.
+Show all tracks' name and size in megabytes, of which the size is smaller than 1 megabyte</summary>

 ```sql
 SELECT